triciappa/100-days-of-code/log.md

 **Today's Progress**: Did a couple exercises about matrices but have problems with one about a reverse matrix

 **Thoughts:** I need to do some more exercise about recorring matrices.
-I